Search sheldonbrown.com and sheldonbrown.org

 Generally, Freehub ® bodies are not repaired when they fail, because the labor cost of servicing them is often greater than the cost of buying a brand-new body.

-If you really want to take one apart and overhaul it, they may be serviced in the same way as conventional freewheels.
-You'll need a fairly hard-to-find old-style Shimano special tool (TL-FH 40) to unscrew the cup, which is also the cone for the main bearings.
+If you really want to take one apart and overhaul it, you'll need a fairly hard-to-find old-style Shimano special tool (TL-FH 40) to unscrew the cup, which is also the cone for the main bearings.
+The procedure is the same as with a conventional freewheel.

 The earliest Shimano Freehubs, however, used a more primitive construction.
 There was a set of splines to keep the body from rotating on the hub shell, but instead of a hollow bolt to secure the body to the shell, there was a smooth cylindrical projection past the splines, and the corresponding Freehub body was a slip fit over this projection.
-The axle held the assembly from falling off, but it was not a fully satisfactory design.
+The axle held the assembly from falling off, but the design was not fully satisfactory.
 The Freehub body could burnish the projecting sleeve, and loosen.

-Replacement bodies are not available for these early hubs.
-These hubs date from the late 1970s and very early 1980s.
-They can sometimes be identified by the narrow barrel, without the characteristic bulge on the right end.
+Replacement bodies are not available for these early hubs, which can sometimes be identified by the narrow barrel, without the characteristic bulge on the right end.
 (The bulge is to accommodate the threading for the hollow bolt used on newer Shimano Freehubs) See the photos below, kindly provided by David Landsberg.

 Some of the older hubs have the bulge anyway -- see the additional photo kindly provided by Laurence Yeandle.